xiajingdongning/liuyangli/Arganic Molecule/README.md

 ARganic Molecule is an Android mobile App that will serve any students who want to learn chemistry in a fun new way.

 It allows you to connect to RCSB Protein Data Bank (RCSB PDB) website.
 You can search molecules using CFF code and take notes on their formula, weight, id, and name.
 You can look through some cute sticker images from the website's Molecule of the Month board.
+[A7](./app/src/main/java/com/examples/arganicmolecule2/A7)
 If you choose to register with us, you will be able to send and receive a sticker from another user.
 Also, seeing your history of sticker sending.
+[A8](./app/src/main/java/com/examples/arganicmolecule2/A8)

 As we believe Augmented Reality will transform how we teach and learn chemistry sciences in the future.
+[A9](./app/src/main/java/com/examples/arganicmolecule2/A9)
 Enter into AR button, and you can select any organic molecule from a list of molecules and then examine the 3D model of that molecule using their camera sensors and AR in real-time on your screen.
 This will help you learn things quickly in a fun way because atoms and bonds will be color coded which will help you identify and remember things easily.

 ### How to run this project
 All the data files is in the app folder.
 We use java to create the project.
 You can use Android Studio to run the project.
-I also put a prebuild apk in the root folder called ARganic Molecule.apk that you can directly sideload into your android phone for testing.
+I also put a prebuild apk in the root folder called [ARganic Molecule.apk](./ARganic Molecule.apk) that you can directly sideload into your android phone for testing.

 <p align="center">